Configure player

 If you show options, and this may be a little difficult to see, we've expanded the dialog, and you can see there's a checkbox for the address list tickets, so it's no longer hidden in a configuration file, and you can configure how long you want your tickets to be renewable for.

-New CFM bridge libraries are unfortunately required, however they are available to you today and the new bridge libraries will work both on Jaguar and on Panther, so you just need to do one distribution.
+New CFM bridge libraries are unfortunately required, however they are available to you today.
+And the new bridge libraries will work both on Jaguar and on Panther, so you just need to do one distribution.
 Command line clients will no longer automatically prompt when no tickets are available.
-The behavior now is identical to on the other UNIX environments.
+The behavior now is identical to on the other Unix environments.

 Let's look a little bit more in GSS API programming in depth, the basics.
-Now GSS exchanges are messages and things called tokens.
+Now, GSS exchanges are messages and things called tokens.
 At the beginning of the program, GSS exchanges context tokens to perform the authentication and to set up the encryption.
-Later, the program actually calls GSS-Wrap and GSS-Unwrap to do the encryption and decryption of the application data.
+Later, the program actually calls GSS wrap and GSS unwrap to do the encryption and decryption of the application data.

 In general, to hammer the point home, all application data should be encrypted.
-There are a number of applications out there that still just do authentication, and our users tend to think that even all the data stream is still encrypted when they're using Kerberoes, and we need to make sure all the applications are, in fact, encrypting the data.
+There are a number of applications out there that still just do authentication, and our users tend to think that even all the data stream is still encrypted when they're using Kerberos, and we need to make sure all the applications are, in fact, encrypting the data.
 Users like security.
+Application choices.
+Applications must select GSS API security services that they want.
+Most applications want to explicitly turn on following features: integrity protection, confidentiality, replay detection, and sequencing.
+They're not as scary as they sound.
+GSS API also provides a facility to forward credentials from one system to another.

 If the output token is there, then you send the output token.
 And then you check the major status, GSS status.
 If you continue as needed, you essentially continue doing the loop.
 On the server side, you sit there looping, trying to receive a GSS token.
-With CSS Accept SecContext.
+Let's see if that's accept set context.
 If it's there, you send a response back.

 And you check to see whether continuation is needed.
 And if it is, you continue looping in the do loop to receive all of the data.
+Thank you.
 So Kerberizing suggestions for developers.
-Use Sassl if you're adding Kerberos to your own proprietary protocol.
+Use SASL if you're adding Kerberos to your own proprietary protocol.
 That'll help handle a lot of the negotiations of the various authentication methods you have available to you, not just Kerberos, but other ones.
-Using Zassal includes using GSS API for your Kerber-5 functionality.
+Using SASL includes using GSS API for your Curb-5 functionality.

 The GSS API helps isolate applications from differences in the Curb-5 APIs.
 The Curb-5 APIs actually aren't any real standard, and different implementations have different API semantics.
 So GSS is actually an RFC C-binding, so that helps make your application more portable to different environments.
 Again, to drive home, point home, do not add additional v4 support.
 At this point, v4 is very insecure, and we need to make sure everyone's migrating off to v5.

-So in summary, as was mentioned in other sessions, Kerbero is simply a powerful solution to authentication and single sign-on.
+So in summary, as was mentioned in other sessions, Kerberos is simply a powerful solution to authentication and single sign-on.
 Provides an unobtrusive authentication experience to the user.
 It's available on a wide variety of platforms.
-Site should be moving from Kerbero.
+Site should be moving from Kerberos 4.
 Have I gotten the point across?
 Panther and Panther Server will provide a wealth of Kerberide services.
 And Apple, as has been mentioned in a previous session, is committing very heavily to Kerberos.
 And they will be driving adoption of Kerberos throughout their operating systems.

-For more information, we have a variety of URLs.
+For information, we have a variety of URLs.
 The documentation that's available for MIT is in a couple of places.
 And all these URLs are available from Apple.
-Apple has a knowledge base article about Kerberoos and Jaguar.
+Apple has a knowledge base article about Kerberos and Jaguar.
 And Microsoft has a number of interoperability web pages, including frequently asked questions.